 How To Avoid Car Rental Scams

-As you may have experienced on a recent vacation, and as The Extra Mile recently reported, there is a rental car shortage across the country.
+As you may have experienced on a recent vacation, there is a rental car shortage across the country.
 To fund operations during the pandemic, car rental companies sold off a lot of their inventory.
 Unfortunately, now they are having trouble buying new cars due to manufacturing delays.
 This has left rental lots empty and prices high for the remaining vehicles, a perfect combination for opportunistic scammers to take advantage of.
 Therefore, when searching for your next rental car, be aware of offers too good to be true.

 Save up to 20% on the base rate of Hertz rentals everyday as a AAA Member and enjoy exclusive member benefits.
 Learn More